napier-shopping-app/shopping_list/README.md

 # shopping_list
 A location based shopping app
-If you require api key for google maps, message Ryan
+-If you require api key for google maps, message Ryan

 # Updates